Deadline: June 14, 2015

 To qualify for consideration by the selection committee, all of the following requirements must be fulfilled:

 - Applicant must be a graduate of a school of medicine.

-- Applicants must be at least 35 years old but no older than 40 on the date that the completed application is filed.
+- Applicants must be no older than 40 on the date that the completed application is filed.